Current Exhibition · Gstaad, Switzerland

 Hypnopomp Series

 Paintings made in the liminal state between sleep and waking.
 Oil on linen.
-Dimensions variable.

 2017